 Are women more at risk?

-Overall, women, are less likely to be killed than men when they are cycling.
-The Department for Transport says that women make up 21 per cent of all the distance travelled in the UK on bicycles, but only 18 per cent of the deaths.
+Overall, women are slightly less likely to be killed when cycling than men.
+The Department for Transport says that women make up 20% of all the distance travelled in the UK on bicycles, but only 17% of deaths.

 What academic research is there about women and cycling?

-“If you’re cycling more slowly, you potentially do face greater hostility than if you’re able to keep up with motor traffic, and not be overtaken quite so much.”
-Aldred explains to The Guardian.
-The only likely remedy for this, Aldred said, was building a proper cycling infrastructure to separate cyclists from motor traffic.
+"If you're cycling more slowly, you potentially do face greater hostility than if you're able to keep up with motor traffic, and not be overtaken quite so much."
+Aldred explained to The Guardian.
+The only likely remedy for this, Aldred said, was to build proper cycling infrastructure to separate cyclists from motor traffic.

 If you ask women themselves, these ways forward are borne out.
-Sustrans’ survey found that not feeling safe was the biggest concern women had about cycling, with 67% of women choosing ‘cycle lanes separated from traffic’ as the number one thing that will get more women cycling.
+The Sustrans survey found that not feeling safe was the biggest concern women had about cycling, with 67% choosing 'cycle lanes separated from traffic' as the number one thing that will get more women cycling.

 Katja Leyendekker is a PhD candidate at Newcastle University with a background as a Chartered Civil Engineer.
-In her work on ‘women’s voices for spatial fairness’ she argues that women can probably ‘be more expressive and more honest in their needs for separation and protection from motor vehicles’ – i.e. all genders may have a similar view, but women feel more open to admitting it.
+In her work on women’s voices for spatial fairness she argues that women can probably "be more expressive and more honest in their needs for separation and protection from motor vehicles" – that is, all genders may have a similar view, but women feel more open to admitting it.

 What is being done to encourage women to cycle?

 In 2007, Cycling UK launched Five Miles to Fabulous, which encouraged the network of member groups and cycle instructors to put on cycle rides for women.
-With an emphasis away from cycling as sport and encouraging social rides with friends, many women's cycling groups like Isis Cyclists in Oxford and The Fabulous Ladies in Chester were set up and are very popular, both groups have around 200 regular members.
+With an emphasis away from cycling as sport and encouraging social rides with friends, many women's cycling groups such as Isis Cyclists in Oxford and The Fabulous Ladies in Chester were set up and proved very popular; both groups now have around 200 regular members.

 Cycling UK also supports the Women’s Cycle Forum Scotland.

-Throughout July 2017, Cycling UK will be celebrating women who cycle and helping those who need extra encouragement to take up cycling through the Women's Festival of Cycling.
-The UK wide festival aims to brings together the great things that are already happening, and inspire more women to discover the thrill of riding bikes for themselves - whatever their age, fitness or ability!
+In July, Cycling UK will be celebrating women who cycle and helping those who need extra encouragement to take up cycling through the Women's Festival of Cycling.
+This UK-wide festival aims to brings together the great things that are already happening, and inspire more women to discover the thrill of riding bikes for themselves – whatever their age, fitness or ability.
 Groups and individuals can register rides and share ideas and experiences.

-Rides of Way, Cycling UK's own recent report into off-road cycling in the UK, concluded that women were more likely than men to consider way marking, toilets and downloadable maps as important features when cycling away from their homes.
-Meanwhile, in a separate article, Cycling UK's Julie Rand argued that greater provision for off-road cycling is a feminist issue, as women are disproportionately more likely than men to want to avoid cycling in traffic.
+Rides of Way, Cycling UK's report into off-road cycling in the UK, concluded that women were more likely than men to consider way marking, toilets and downloadable maps as important features when cycling away from their homes.
+Separately, Cycling UK's Julie Rand argued that greater provision for off-road cycling is a feminist issue, as women are disproportionately more likely than men to want to avoid cycling in traffic.